Genoplesium archeri: Description

 Genoplesium archeri is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 100-150 mm long and fused to the flowering stem with the free part 20-25 mm long.
 Between two and fifteen yellowish green flowers are crowded along a flowering stem 15-30 mm tall and about as tall as the leaf.
 The flowers are about 7 mm long and 5 mm wide and are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, about 4.5 mm long and 2.5 mm wide with hairless edges, purple stripes and a pointed tip.
 The lateral sepals are linear to lance-shaped, about 5 mm long, 1.5 mm wide and spread widely apart from each other.
 The petals are egg-shaped, about 4 mm long and 1.5 mm wide with purple stripes and hairless edges.
 The labellum is purple, broadly egg-shaped, about 3 mm long, 2 mm wide, with a curled, sharply pointed tip and coarse hairs up to 1 mm long on the sides.
-There is an narrow egg-shaped callus in the centre of the labellum and extending nearly to its tip.
+There is a narrow egg-shaped callus in the centre of the labellum and extending nearly to its tip.
 Flowering occurs from November to March.